Fox scores 31 as Kings hold off Beal, Wizards 133-126 - WHIZ News

 Wizards: Beal extended his streak of 25 points or more to 19 consecutive games, tying Houston’s James Harden for the longest in the NBA this season.
 Beal’s streak going into the night was already the third-longest by an Eastern Conference player since 2000-01.

-Kings: Assistant coach Igor Kokoskov took over after Walton was ejected. … Sacramento’s 76 points in the first half were a season high.
+Kings: Sacramento’s 76 points in the first half were a season high.

 UP NEXT